 If you are chummy with your neighbours and are interested in building a line fence, you may be able to come to an agreement to split the cost of building a fence.
 However, there is no obligation by your neighbour to share the cost of a fence that you want to construct.

 Be sure to know your property boundaries ahead of building your backyard fence to avoid any disputes.
-If you run into any issues with your neighbours regarding your fence or think it is within reason that the cost should be shared, the Line Fences Act was created to arbitrate between neighbour disputes.
+If you run into any issues with your neighbours regarding your fence or think it is within reason that the cost should be shared, then consider referring to the regulations given in the Line Fences Act.
+It was created to arbitrate between neighbour disputes.

 Now for the fun stuff.
 If you want to build a fence in your backyard but don’t know where to begin with the design, here is a bit of fence inspo to help frame your backyard with style.